defenseunicorns/uds-common/docs/adrs/0002-apache-2.0-for-all-uds-products.md

 ## Context

 Product has been considering a copy-left (LGPL) license for some time for all UDS Products.
-This was a consideration in light of the behavior of several business lately moving towards source-available licenses after gaining scale for their OSS products.
+This consideration was taken in light of the behavior of several businesses lately moving towards source-available licenses after gaining scale for their OSS products.
 We would never go that route, but other businesses have gone the copy-left route (Elastic, Grafana, etc) for similar reasons--to avoid business risk with large competitors, especially the hyper-scalers (AWS, GCP, Azure, etc).